maxnus/btensor/docs/source/quickstart.rst

 While it would not be possible to add the NumPy arrays directly, we can add the corresponding ``Tensor`` objects, since their bases are compatible along each dimension.
 The resulting ``tensor3`` can be transformed to both ``basis1`` or ``basis2``, as shown in lines 15, 16.

-..
-However, we already know that ``basis2`` cannot represent the tensor fully along the second dimensions, since it cannot represent the constituting ``tensor1`` fully.
-   BTensor nevertheless allows
-   converted back to its array representation with respect to ``basis1``, as shown in line 15.
-   However, if we tried the do the same using ``basis2`` and without the additional keyword ``project=True``, an exception would occur.
-The reason for this is, that ``basis2`` cannot represent this tensor without loss of information.